Skip to main content

 • the pain is severe or getting worse

-• you've injured your shin
+• you have injured your shin

-Treating shin splints
+Treatment for shin splints

 Your GP will ask about your symptoms and examine your leg.
 If it's not getting better, they may advise you to attend a physiotherapist.